victorfrangov/pong/README.md

 ![Pong Game](https://example.com/pong-game-banner.png)

 ## Overview
-Welcome to **Pong**, a classic multiplayer pong game built with SDL3.
+Welcome to **Pong**, a classic singleplayer/multiplayer pong game built with SDL3.
 Challenge your friends or play against yourself in this timeless arcade game.

 ## Features
-- 🎮 **Multiplayer Mode**: Play with friends locally.
+- 🎮 **Multiplayer Mode**: Play with friends locally or on the net!.
-- 🕹️ **Single Player Mode**: Challenge the computer.
+- 🕹️ **Single Player Mode**: Challenge the computer (SOON).
-- ⏸️ **Pause Menu**: Take a break anytime.
 - 🔄 **Game Options**: Customize your gameplay experience.
 - 🖥️ **Fullscreen Toggle**: Switch between fullscreen and windowed mode.
-- 📏 **Resolution Settings**: Adjust the game resolution to your preference.
-- Playing agaisnt an AI will come one day :)

 ## Getting Started